-- Method of collecting documents and primary data: Collect documents related to the research content of the article, such as the Law on Environmental Protection, legal documents, and Decisions of the Prime Minister, research projects on plastic waste and legal policies related to plastic pollution management in Vietnam and some countries around the world. - Data analysis and synthesis method: Synthesize research documents on plastic waste and legal policies related to plastic pollution management in Vietnam and some other countries.
+- Method of collecting documents and primary data: Collect documents related to the research content of the article, such as the Law on Environmental Protection, legal documents, and Decisions of the Prime Minister, research projects on plastic waste and legal policies related to plastic and microplastic pollution management in Vietnam and some countries around the world as well as some solutions to reduce plastic waste.

+- Data analysis and synthesis method: Synthesize research documents on plastic waste and legal policies related to plastic waste, plastic and microplastic pollution management in Vietnam and some other countries as well as some solutions to reduce plastic waste.